openrundev/docs/content/docs/Applications/Overview.md

 By default, apps are created with the no authentication type. `system` auth uses `admin` as the username.
 The password is displayed on the screen during the initial setup of the OpenRun server config.

 To change app auth type, add `--auth system` to the `app create` command.
-After an app is created, the auth type can be changed by running `app update-settings auth system /myapp`.
+After an app is created, the auth type can be changed by running `app update auth system /myapp`.
 OAuth based authentication is also supported, see [authentication]({{< ref "docs/configuration/authentication" >}}) for details.

 {{<callout type="warning" >}}
-Changes done to the app settings using the `app update-settings` command are not staged or versioned, they apply immediately to the stage/prod/preview apps.
-App settings are fundamental properties of the app, like what authentication type to use, what git auth key to use etc.
+Changes done to the app settings using the `app settings` command are **NOT** staged or versioned, they apply immediately to the stage/prod/preview apps.

-All other changes done to app metadata using `app update-metadata`, `app reload`, `param update` etc are staged before deployment.
+All other changes done to app metadata using `app update`, `app reload`, `param update` etc are staged before deployment.
 Use the `--promote` option on the change to promote the change immediately when applying it on the staging app.
 Use `app promote` command to promote later.
-When a promotion is done, **all** currently staged changes for that app are promoted, not just the most recent change.
+When a promotion is done, **ALL** currently staged changes for that app are promoted, not just the most recent change.
 After promote, the prod app is exactly same as staging app.
 {{</callout>}}

 ## Declarative App Management